 Mandate1 is another species of bailment gratuitously undertaken by the bailee.
 It may be defined as a bailment of a specific chattel2 in regard to which the bailee engages to do some act without reward3.
-It has much in common with deposit4, but whereas in the case of deposit the principal object of the contract is to provide for the safe custody of the thing, and any service or labour, such as feeding an animal or preserving a perishable article, is merely accessory, in the case of mandate the safe custody of the chattel deposited is ancillary to an
+It has much in common with deposit4, but whereas in the case of deposit the principal object of the contract is to provide for the safe custody of the thing, and any service or labour, such as feeding an animal or preserving a perishable article, is merely accessory, in the case of mandate the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.